camunda/camunda-docs/docs/components/zeebe/technical-concepts/protocols.md

 calls.

 :::note
-As of 8.5.0, there is no interceptor or middleware functionality for the REST part of the client yet.
+As of 8.5.0, there is no interceptor or middleware functionality for the REST part of the client.
 :::